Nick088Official/FaceFusion-Online-Ports/README.md

 Credits: I didn't make everything alone, every port has his own credits in it, except the hugging face one because it directly launches the UI, that was made by me ([Nick088](https://linktr.ee)) and ofc the program by [Original FaceFusion team](https://github.com/facefusion/facefusion) which I'm not affiliated with (for official facefusion related issues, you should check [their discord](https://join.facefusion.io/)).

+> [!CAUTION]
+> **LEGAL & LICENSING WARNING:**
+> FaceFusion utilizes some AI models (such as Inswapper) that are strictly for **NON-COMMERCIAL** use.
+Running these scripts on "Paid" cloud instances (Google Colab Pro, Lightning.AI Paid Tiers, etc.) may be a violation of the model creators' licenses, as the cloud provider is profiting from the execution of non-commercial software.
+These scripts are provided for personal, educational, and research purposes on **FREE tiers only**.
+I am not affiliated with the Original FaceFusion team.
+This is a community-maintained deployment guide.
+Check [this GitHub Repo License](https://github.com/Nick088Official/FaceFusion-Online-Ports/blob/main/README.md), [FaceFusion GitHub Repo License](https://github.com/facefusion/facefusion/blob/main/LICENSE.md), the [Official FaceFusion Documentation on the Models' Licenses](https://docs.facefusion.io/introduction/licenses).

 # Usage

 ## Lightning AI